uofajillian/edx-documentation/en_us/xblock/source/quick_start/prereqs.rst

 To build your own XBlock, and to deploy it later, you must use Git for source control.

-If you do not have Git installed, or are unfamiliar with the tool, see the `GitHub Help`_.
+If you do not have Git installed, or you are are unfamiliar with the tool, see the `GitHub Help`_.

 ************************
-A Virtual Environment
+Virtual Environments
 ************************

-You develop your XBlock in a Python virtual environment.
+You must develop your XBlock in a Python virtual environment.

 The instructions and examples in this tutorial use `VirtualEnv`_ and `VirtualEnvWrapper`_ to build XBlocks.
 You could also use `PyEnv`_.